2023 Czech presidential election: After 2020

 Pavel launched an initiative called "Stronger Together" in April 2020, aimed at helping those working in the fight against the coronavirus pandemic, especially in crowdfunding financial support for volunteers helping in hospitals or creating medical tools.
 Political commentators including Petr Holec and Ondřej Leinert suggested that the initiative was a launch of Pavel's presidential bid, noting the similarity with Hillary Clinton's slogan during the 2016 United States presidential election.
 Pavel said in July 2021 that he planned to run for the presidency and was preparing his campaign.
 Pavel also visited various regions, which was described by journalists including Tereza Šídlová as a campaign activity.

 The 2021 legislative election resulted in defeat for ANO 2011 and a majority for the opposition parties in the Chamber of Deputies.
 This prompted speculation that Babiš might run for the presidency following his defeat in the legislative election.
 Following the election on 10 October, Zeman was hospitalised again, casting doubts over how and when the government formation talks would be held.
 On 11 October, a spokesman for the hospital said that Zeman's condition had stabilised, but he could not yet talk about the prognosis: "The reason for [Zeman's] hospitalization are complications from the illnesses for which he has been receiving treatments."
 Fiala, the leader of the Spolu coalition, stated on 12 October 2021 that the alliance would nominate a candidate.

 On 18 October 2021, Miloš Vystrčil, the president of the Senate of the Czech Republic, announced he had received a letter from the Central Military Hospital declaring Zeman unfit to fulfil his duties as the president, and indicated plans to trigger Article 66 of the constitution to temporarily remove Zeman from office.
 In response, the Senate announced their intention to transfer Zeman's constitutional powers to Babiš and the speaker of the Chamber of Deputies Radek Vondráček, also of ANO 2011.
 However, he was discharged from hospital on 27 November 2021 and resumed his duties.
-Babiš stated on 20 November 2021 that he would run for presidency if his supporters gather the required 50,000 signatures.
+Babiš stated on 20 November 2021 that he would run for the presidency if his supporters gathered the required 50,000 signatures.
 Security analyst Miloslav Ondra launched an initiative to do so and started gathering signatures at Anděl metro station on 1 December 2021, reaching 200 signatures.
 According to Ondra, he had around 50 gathering stations across the Czech Republic.